awaitility/awaitility/README.md

 ```

 ## News
+* 2017-03-31: Awaitility `3.0.0-rc2` is released.
+It includes some bug fixes that were found in the last `rc` release and it includes the ability to specify the polling thread executor service and uses one less thread by default.
 * 2017-03-17: Awaitility `3.0.0-rc1` is released.
 It includes several bug fixes and some major (non-backward compatible) changes:

    1. The proxy creation is now done by bytebuddy instead of cglib and this has been extracted to its own project called `awaitility-proxy`.
 This means that if you need to use proxies depend on this project in addition to vanilla `awaitility`: